cbfcbf/h1_control/README.md

-It is an on-going project...
+This is an on-going project...

 # Project Reference